Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Modeling framework and maximum-likelihood estimator

-Here, $\text{moral}(\dagg)$ denotes the moralization of $\dagg$ which forms an undirected graph of $\dagg$ by adding edges between nodes that have commons children, $\lambda > 0$ is a regularization parameter, and $\lambda\|\text{moral}(\dagg)\|_{\ell_0}$ is akin to the Bayesian Information Criterion (BIC) score that prevents overfitting by incorporating the denseness of the moral graph of $\dagg$ in the likelihood score.
-In {principle}, a collection of DAGs can each be individually scored via \eqref{eqn:score} to find the best fit to {the} data.
-We remark that regularization terms controlling for complexity of estimated DAGs are commonly employed in structural causal learning (see \cite{marloes_summary} and the references therein).
-A classically known fact is that in a single environment setting, the moral graph of the DAGs in the Markov equivalence class have the same cardinality \citep{Verma}.
-In the context of this paper with perturbations, incorporating the sparsity of the moral graph plays a central role in our theoretical analysis for proving identifiability.
+We select the parameters $(\lambda,\gamma,\bar{h})$ via cross-validation; see Section~\ref{sec:optimization} for more discussion. {Note that while the minimizer of \eqref{eqn:est2_marg} is not unique, the associated score \eqref{eqn:score} is the same for all minimizers of \eqref{eqn:est2_marg}.}

-In comparison to the \dirlik procedure, backShift \citep{backshift} fits the SCM \eqref{eq:SCM_env} (with some restrictions outlined in Section~\ref{section:modeling_framework}) by performing joint diagonalization to the difference of sample covariance matrices. \dirlik allows for much more modeling flexibility.
-First, in contrast to backShift where the latent effects are subtracted by computing the difference of covariances, \dirlik explicitly models these effects.
-This feature of \dirlik enables the possibility of perturbations to the latent variables and a manner to control the number of estimated latent variables (as opposed to arbitrary number of latent variables with backShift).
-We discuss in Section~\ref{sec:theo_ident} that controlling the number of latent variables may lead to identifiability using \dirlik with a single interventional environment, whereas backShift is guaranteed to fail.
-Second, \dirlik also models the perturbation magnitudes in each environment, allowing for the flexibility of constraining the perturbation magnitudes to improve estimation accuracy. {Finally, \dirlik allows to pool information over different environments $e$ for the parameter $B$ of interest: this enable \dirlik to be used with only a few sample points per environment.}
+In comparison to the \methName{} procedure, backShift \citep{backshift} fits the SCM \eqref{eq:SCM_env} (with some restrictions outlined in Section~\ref{section:modeling_framework}) by performing joint diagonalization to the difference of sample covariance matrices. \methName{} allows for much more modeling flexibility.
+First, in contrast to backShift where the latent effects are subtracted by computing the difference of covariances, \methName{} explicitly models these effects.
+This feature of \methName{} enables the possibility of perturbations to the latent variables and a manner to control the number of estimated latent variables (as opposed to an arbitrary number of latent variables with backShift).
+We discuss in Section~\ref{sec:theo_ident} that controlling the number of latent variables may lead to identifiability using \methName{} with two environments, whereas backShift is guaranteed to fail. {Furthermore, \methName{} allows to pool information over different environments $e$ for the parameter $B$ of interest: this enables \methName{} to be used with only a few sample points per environment.} Finally, \methName{} explicitly models the intervention structure among the observed variables (via the set $\cc{I}$).
+We will see in the next section that encoding the perturbation structure allows for outputting a set of equally scoring DAGs.
+The procedure backShift on the other hand returns a single DAG, even if the underlying model is not identifiable.